Save

 1. Preheat the oven to 425℉.

 2. In a mixing bowl, stir together the biscuit mix, ½ cup milk, sugar, and melted butter.
-Stir in additional milk, a tablespoon at a time if needed, until the batter comes together.
+(Tip: I mix with a fork to prevent overtaxing.)
+Stir in additional milk, a tablespoon at a time, until the batter comes together.
+(You'll likely need 2-4 tablespoons more.)
 Mix until just combined.

-5. Serve warm with strawberries and milk, yogurt, or whipped cream.
+5. Serve warm with the strawberries and their juices, as well as milk, yogurt, or whipped cream.
+An extra sprinkle of sugar may also be added as desired.

 You may enjoy making the shortcake with a homemade version of Bisquick.